 - General Biology I & II (for science or health profession majors) or Human Anatomy and Physiology I & II.

-If the Anatomy course does not include Physiology, then a separate Human Physiology course should be taken (Mammalian or Vertebrate Physiology also accepted).
+If the Anatomy course does not include Physiology, a separate Human Physiology course should be taken (Mammalian or Vertebrate Physiology also accepted).

-- Advanced course in Biology (such as Micro Biology, Cell Biology, Genetics) if General Biology I & II were taken as a pre-requisite, OR an applied health science course that has A&P as a prerequisite (such as Exercise Physiology or Kinesiology).
+- Advanced course in Biology (such as Micro Biology, Cell Biology, Genetics) if General Biology I & II were taken as pre-requisites, OR an applied health science course that has A&P as a prerequisite (such as Exercise Physiology or Kinesiology).

-- 2 courses in Social Sciences (Psychology, Sociology).
-Abnormal Psychology and Human Growth and Development strongly recommended, although General Psychology / General Sociology will satisfy the requirement.
+- Two courses in Social Sciences (Psychology, Sociology).
+Abnormal Psychology and Human Growth and Development strongly recommended, although General Psychology / General Sociology satisfies the requirement.